fragaria/karmen-docs/docs/printers.md

 # Managing printers

-Each Karmen [organization](access.md?id=managing-organizations) has its own fleet of 3d printers assigned.
+Each Karmen [organization](access.md?id=managing-organizations) can have its own fleet of 3D printers assigned.
 Individual 3d printers can be controller using any supported [printer connection method](connecting-your-devices.md).
 Karmen serves as a central printer management hub integrating all the connected devices into single user interface.